Worm was right there with us

 The sandbags on the balconies at J-1 were also good for chillin’ while off duty.

-The ECP, or entry control point, was of course manned by security forces.
+The ECP, or entry control point, was of course manned by Security Police.

 Eventually, we had more people than we had housing, so there were tents set up in the SE (top left) corner of the compound.
 Can’t remember if they were GP mediums or the newer temper tents.
 We held our guard mount briefings before each shift in a GP medium tent outside J-1.
 There’s a funny story about how we moved that tent “the Galpin way.”
 The Air Transportable Hospital–one of several military hospitals around the airport–was a series of temper tents strung together.